-This statement on slavery and human trafficking is made pursuant to section 54 of the Modern Slavery Act 2015.
+This statement on slavery and human trafficking is made pursuant to Section 54 of the Modern Slavery Act 2015.

-Information about Wheatley Group
+About our Wheatley Group

 We are committed to the highest ethical standards of business and ensuring there is no slavery or human trafficking in any part of our business or supply chain.
-Each entity in our Group complies with applicable human resources legislation and the national minimum wage.
+Each entity in our group complies with applicable human resources legislation and the national minimum wage.

 Our supply chain, due diligence and risk

 We are committed to developing the economies of the areas we work in and building strong relationships with local suppliers.
 We operate solely within Scotland and do not have a large global supply chain.
 Our procurement is subject undertaken within the context of a wide range of legislative and regulatory requirements, including procurement the Public Contracts (Scotland) Regulations 2015, The Procurement (Scotland) Regulations 2016, Procurement Reform (Scotland) Act 2014 and the Housing (Scotland) Act 2001.

 A contracts register is published on our website which contains details of our main suppliers.